sharmatanikesh/ForensiBus/README.md

 Submit a pull request detailing your changes and their benefits.

 ## License
-The ForensiBus app is released under the MIT License.
+The ForensiBus app is released under the [Apache License](https://opensource.org/license/apache-1-1/).
 Please review the LICENSE file for more details.

 ## Screenshots